18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/problem-definition/index.md

 ### Techincal constraints

 Any tool or system that the solution must be compatible with?
-E.g. legacy infrastructure is a huge bottleneck for organizations to adopt ML.
+E.g., legacy infrastructure is a huge bottleneck for organizations to adopt ML.

 ### Risks